benshimonz/V1/README.md

 _**Q20:** Any vehicle that is not owned by James Smith nor by John Price (two versions)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q020-1.png)

+This pattern can also be represented with the '0' quantifier:

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q020-2.png)

 _**Q21:** Any vehicle that is not owned by both James Smith and John Price(two versions)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q021-1.png)

+This pattern can also be represented with the 'not all' quantifier, but notice that there is a slight difference: in the version below if either James Smith or John Price own the vehicle - the owner won't be a part of the answer, while in the representation below - the owner will be a part of the answer.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q021-2.png)

 _**Q22:** Any vehicle that is not owned by a person that owns a phone_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q022.png)

+Note that left component is _'vehicle'_ while the right component is _'owned by a person that owns a phone'_.
+The right component is anything that follows the pink 'X' box - up to the end of the branch.

 _**Q23:** Any vehicle that is not owned by a person that doesn't own a phone_